 April 25, 2008 #

-- 7:00 am- Dr. David Martin, a retired veterinarian, was swimming north with eight companions of the San Diego Triathlon Club about 100- 150 yards from shore at Fletcher Cove.
+- 7:00 am- Dr. David Martin, a retired veterinarian, was swimming north with eight San Diego Triathlon Club companions about 100- 150 yards from shore at Fletcher Cove.
 A fellow club member, Rob Hill, was running on the beach with the swimmers when he heard David scream “SHARK!!” while flaying his arms and sinking back down under the water.
 Two companions swam to his rescue and brought him back onto the shore.
 Paramedics tried to revive him but were not able to.
 After an autopsy, it was determined by the interspace measurements between the bite marks that the shark was estimated to have been 15 to 16 feet long.

 Del Mar Shark Sightings